joekraken/ng-recipe-app/README.md

 ## Description

-This is a course project writing inconjunction with [Angular 8 - The Complete Guide](https://www.udemy.com/course/the-complete-guide-to-angular-2) by Maximilian Schwarzmüller
+This is a course project writing accompanying with [Angular 8 - The Complete Guide](https://www.udemy.com/course/the-complete-guide-to-angular-2) by Maximilian Schwarzmüller

 ## Development server